Ateflewezo/Ateflewezo/README.md

 <h1 align="center">Hi 👋, I'm Atef Mohamed</h1>
-<h3 align="center">I’m a mobile app developer and a software engineering undergraduate.
+<h3 align="center">I’m a mobile app developer and a software engineering.
 I use flutter and dart to build cross-platform mobile apps.</h3>

-- 🔭 I’m currently working on **FitnessOnline**
+- 🔭 I’m currently working on **Geroglly app**

 - 📫 How to reach me **ateflewezo@gmail.com**